A new study from the CIPD highlights the importance of demonstrating and communicating the HR function’s ROI.

 The study suggests that HR could improve on demonstrating its ROI, and communicating this to the rest of the organisation.
-This is a point that Amanda Revis, group executive (HR) – Suncorp, emphasised.
+This is a point that Amanda Revis, group executive (human resources) – Suncorp, emphasised in a recent interview.
 “Being able to measure the ROI [of the HR function] is really important, because otherwise you haven’t got any criteria for deciding whether to invest in people vs. investing in something else,” Revis said.

 For Revis, there is no ‘one size fits all’ approach for this: the HR function needs to be cognizant of their organisation’s business strategy and to measure its initiatives against this strategy.
 “If the business strategy is, for example, to deliver profitable growth, then the people initiatives should be aligned to the delivery of that profitable growth.
 You need to know what the people drivers of profitable growth and how to measure those people drivers,” she explained.